-This handbook provides a reference for certain policies and procedures that affect RTS DC Students.
+This Student Enrollment Agreement, and the information contained in this handbook, provide a reference for certain policies and procedures that affect RTS DC Students.
 All students will be issued a copy of this handbook.
-It is their duty to familiarize themselves with the policies and procedures that pertain to them and ensure adherence to them.
+It is their duty to familiarize themselves with the policies and procedures that pertain to them and insure adherence to them.